intermine/im-docs/docs/get-started/tutorial/index.rst

   }

 The build system creates classes corresponding to the Sequence Ontology terms.
 The model is then combined with any extra classes and fields defined in the sources to integrate, those listed as `<source>` elements in `project.xml`.
-Look at an example 'additions' file for the  `UniProt source <https://github.com/intermine/intermine/blob/dev/bio/sources/uniprot/uniprot_additions.xml>`_
+Look at an example 'additions' file for the  `UniProt source`.

 This defines extra fields for the `Protein` class which will be added to those from the core model.